 We coordinate and organize training courses which allow doctoral students improve their computational skills.
 We offer help in analysing training needs and then identifying the right kind of training.
 There are different types of training which may suit CDTs, ranging from a standard Software or Data Carpentry workshop, to long-term courses which incorporate elements of the curriculum of these two initiatives.

-A typical Software Carpentry training course will take place over two days and will include lessons on task automation using command line, revision control, testing and scripting, with a focus on languages - like Python - that are popular with researchers.
+A typical Software Carpentry training course will take place over two days and will include lessons on task automation using command line, revision control, testing and scripting, with a focus on languages - like Python or R - that are popular with researchers and scientists.
 The course is completely hands-on.
 The instructors will lead your students through a series of lessons which the students then replicate on their own computers.
 This approach ensures that the students gain a good understanding of the techniques, and can later adapt them for their own research.
+They are given some early gains and are encouraged to develop confidence in their own ability to learn and explore further, as well as write code independently and share it with the community.

-If you have any questions, would like further information, or discuss how we could help you develop and deliver training for your organisation, please contact Aleksandra Pawlik (the Institute's Training Leader).
+If you have any questions, would like further information, or discuss how we could help you develop and deliver training for your organisation, please contact Aleksandra Nenadic (the Institute's Training Leader).

 Who are we?